Skip to product information

 J&D Tech

-XLR Female to 3.5 mm 1/8 inch TRS Male Balanced Microphone Cable
+XLR Female to 1/8 inch TRS Male Balanced Microphone Cable

 SKU: